Sette/hmc_torch/README.md

 ## Conclusion
 The HMC Torch project is structured to facilitate the development and implementation of hierarchical multi-label classification models using PyTorch.
 The recent updates have streamlined the codebase and improved project organization.

-## Related Questions
-- What are the main applications of hierarchical multi-label classification?
-- How does PyTorch facilitate deep learning model construction?
-- What are best practices for managing versions in open-source projects?